Quick Answer

 One-Breath Recap

-A firm builds a reasonably designed supervisory system, staffs it with the right principals, writes it down in current WSPs kept at each OSJ, and then tests it under the supervisory-control rule with an annual report to senior management.
-A registered principal approves new accounts, an ROP approves options accounts, munis get daily review, and customer assets stay segregated under the SEC customer-protection rule.
+A firm builds a reasonably designed supervisory system, staffs it with the right principals, writes it down in current written supervisory procedures kept at each Office of Supervisory Jurisdiction, and then tests it under the supervisory-control rule with an annual report to senior management.
+A registered principal approves new accounts, a branch office manager, a Registered Options Principal, or a General Securities Sales Supervisor approves options accounts, munis get daily review, and customer assets stay segregated under the SEC customer-protection rule.
 Learn who approves what and the inspection and hiring deadlines, and this unit answers itself.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Account Supervision and Approvals unit for the complete lesson.
+Read the full Account Supervision and Approvals unit.